skiadas/TheoryCompCourse/schedule.md

         - Tying it all together.
     - Talk about a reduction from `yesOnString` to `containsGAGAOnString`.
     - Activity 10, first part.
-    - Definition of Turing reduction.
-    - What is an Oracle program.
-    - Turing reducibility is transitive.
-(Barb)
-    - Propagation of computability.
-(Barb)
     - Activity 10, second part.

 Activity 10